 Enjoy stunning Oregon Coast scenery — Samuel Boardman State Scenic Corridor

-In particular, I really loved the Indian Sands Trail and Secret Beach.
+In particular, I loved the Indian Sands Trail and Secret Beach.
 Both provide unique offerings for the Oregon Coast.
-Find a trailhead and start wandering through the trees — you’re bound to find a stunning view with rocks and water.
+Find a trailhead and start wandering through the trees — you’re bound to find a stunning view of rocks and water.
 Since the Scenic Corridor starts only 4 miles up Highway 101, this is an excellent thing to do in Brookings, Oregon.

-Take long walks on the beach — a Brookings, Oregon thing to do
+Take long walks on the beach — a Brookings, Oregon, thing to do

 Sight whales at Harris Beach State Park

 One of the more iconic beaches in the Brookings area offers sand for walking, cliffs for oohing, and whales for watching.
 Harris Beach State Park is known to be a prime Gray Whale watching playground from January through May each year.
-Take a good pair of binoculars and some patience and you’ll be well on the way to spotting the majestic mammals on their yearly migration back from Mexico.
+Take a good pair of binoculars and some patience, and you’ll be well on the way to spotting the majestic mammals on their yearly migration back from Mexico.

-Brookings, Oregon thing to do — enjoy an ocean vessel at sea
+Brookings, Oregon thing to do — enjoy an ocean vessel at sea.

 Fall asleep to the sounds of the Pacific Ocean